-The requirement to have a Mentor shall apply only during the first two years, calculated from the first day of trading, of the Company's shares being listed on Nordic SME.
+The requirement to have a Mentor shall apply only during the first two years, calculated from the first day of trading, of the Company's Shares being listed on Nordic SME.
 However, there is nothing to preclude a Company from having a Mentor for a period in excess of two years.
+If the Company chooses to have a Mentor for a period of more than two years, the applicable provisions of these rules and the Exchange's rules for Mentors in force from time to time shall apply unchanged even after the expiry of the two-year period.

-- 2.2.15 The Company shall enter into a written agreement with the Mentor governing the appointment.
-As soon as possible following execution of such an agreement, the Company shall send a copy of the agreement to the Exchange. - 2.2.16 Upon request by the Exchange, the Company shall also provide the Exchange with such documentation as the Mentor has provided to the Company. - 1 The Exchange is subject to a duty of confidentiality regarding such information as provided to the Exchange pursuant to the provisions of Chapter 1, section 11 of the SMA. - 2.2.17 The Exchange may grant an exemption from the requirement in paragraph 2.2.14 provided special reasons exist. - 1 Special reasons may exist, for example, if the Company's shares were listed on another trading venue prior to listing on Nordic SME.
+- 2.2.16 The Company shall enter into a written agreement with the Mentor governing the appointment.
+As soon as possible following execution of such an agreement, the Company shall send a copy of the agreement to the Exchange. - 2.2.17 Upon request by the Exchange, the Company shall also provide the Exchange with such documentation as the Mentor has provided to the Company. - The Exchange is subject to a duty of confidentiality regarding such information as provided to the Exchange pursuant to the provisions of Chapter 1, section 11 of the SMA. - 2.2.18 The Exchange may grant an exemption from the requirement in paragraph 2.2.15 provided special reasons exist. - 3 Special reasons may exist, for example, if the Company's shares were listed on another trading venue prior to listing on Nordic SME.